mitthu/hadoop-nimble/README.md

 - HiBench

 You can run the benchmarks from any node that have the Hadoop binaires.
 For our benchmarking, we will use the Namenode.

+Finally, to compare against the baseline, you will need to install the upstream version of Hadoop 3.3.3 which you can download from "https://archive.apache.org/dist/hadoop/common/hadoop-3.3.3/hadoop-3.3.3.tar.gz".
+You can follow the same steps from [Deploy](#deploy) and install it inside **/opt/hadoop-upstream**.
+To switch between the Nimble-aware Hadoop and upsteam Hadoop, refer to scripts in [Troubleshoot → Scripts to switch installations](#scripts-to-switch-installations).

 ### NNThroughputBenchmark